christianleroy/key_value_api/README.md

 DB_PASSWORD=secretpass
 ```

-Generate app key and set it as the APP_ENV variable.
+Generate app key and set it as the APP_KEY variable.
 ```bash
 php artisan key:generate
 ```